Cupnfish/Cupnfish-log/2021/bevy experience.md

 rustflags = ["-Zshare-generics=off"]
 ```

-After the change if there are similar strange mistakes, you can try to delete directly `.cargo` this folder , using only `dynamic` feature, dynamic links to compile speed is much greater than switching linker.
-And any other weird, unresolved issues, then you can submit an issue.
+If it doesn't help, try deleting `.cargo` folder and using only `dynamic` feature.
+But dynamic links are slower than a switching linker.
+For other problems I suggest you go to Bevy's official Discord channel or can submit an issue.

-### Query filter
+### Query filters

-Bevy has a number of query filters built in, and the 0.4 update has made it easier to use and read.
+Bevy has a number of query filters built-in, and the 0.4 update is event easier to use and read.

 Here’s how it works: